119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 4. Ask about refunds: If you paid your premium policy upfront, ask if you will receive any refund.
 You should normally receive a refund for any unused portion.

-5. Request written confirmation: Always also request an email or letter confirming the cancellation.
+5. Request written confirmation: Always request an email or letter confirming the cancellation.
 This protects against future confusion.

 Also Read: What Happens to Your Car Insurance When You Scrap Your Car?